- Places to Explore

 - German Phrases

-This Bodensee resort has an attractive waterfront and an almost Mediterranean flair.
+This Bodensee resort has an attractive waterfront and an almost Mediterranean feel.
 It's midway along the north shore of the Überlingersee, a narrow finger of the Bodensee that points to the northwest. Überlingen is ancient—it's first mentioned in records dating back to 770.
 In the 14th century it earned the title of Free Imperial City and was known for its wines.
 No fewer than seven of its original city gates and towers remain from those grand days, as well as substantial portions of the old city walls.
 What was once the moat is now a grassy walkway, with the walls of the Old Town towering on one side and the Stadtpark stretching away on the other.
 The Stadtgarten (city garden), which opened in 1875, cultivates exotic plants and has a famous collection of cacti, a fuchsia garden, and a small deer corral.
 The heart of the city is the Münsterplatz.

 Überlingen at a Glance